-In order to keep children safe at school we educate the children on safety issues.
+In order to keep children safe at school we...

 In the event that anyone has concerns about child abduction or community safety incidents, they should speak to the Designated Safeguarding Lead immediately.

 Cybercrime

 Cybercrime is criminal activity committed using computers and/or the internet.
 It is broadly categorised as either 'cyber-enabled' (crimes that can happen off-line but are enabled at scale and at speed on-line) or 'cyber dependent' (crimes that can be committed only by using a computer).